janetcruzangel/devops-automation-with-jenkins/README.md

-The source code of this project (src) folder, including file pom.xml, belongs to TechWorld With Nana.
+The source code folder (src) and file pom.xml in this project, belong to TechWorld With Nana.

-The only purpose to using this source code within this repository is to demostrate the use of:
+The only purpose to using this source code in this repository is to be able to use it through Jenkins pipelines for:

-- Dockerfile for image creation
+- Setting the Dockerfile used in a Docker image creation
-- Jenkins Pipelines scripting
+- Test the Jenkins Pipelines scripting with Groovy